finance-bear/finance-bear/README.md

 ### ⏱ Currently
 - Taking a course about Business Intelligence on Coursera for more insightful ideas.
-- Working on my next Excel, SQL and Power BI projects to enhance my skills.
+- Working on my next Excel and SQL projects to enhance my skills.
 - Starting to learn Python.